ansonl/ansonl.github.io/_posts/2023-12-19-adding-blender-color-groups-support-for-printables.md

 excerpt: >
   [Printables](https://www.printables.com/) is a 3D model sharing site with a unique 3D model previewer.
 This preview can utilize color data embedded in the 3D file — but only if you assign colors in specific software.

+  ![Maryland MD before color and after color](/wp-content/uploads/2023/12/MD-before-after.webp)

   Let's figure out how the Printables 3D previewer gets color info from 3MF files and get Blender to export models with the needed color info!

-  ![Maryland MD before color and after color](/wp-content/uploads/2023/12/MD-before-after.webp)
 ---

 [Printables](https://www.printables.com/) is a 3D model sharing site where you can upload your creations and download other user's models.
+The site's 3D model preview has a trick up its sleeve.

 ![printables banner](/assets/images/maps/usaofplastic-printables-scroll.webp)